“Mental health…. is not a destination but a process. It’s about how you drive not where you’re going.”

 10th October is World Mental Health Day.
 A day designed to put the spotlight on a massive health issue.

-300 million people around the world suffer from depression and 260 million from anxiety disorders.
+300 million people around the world experience depression and 260 million from anxiety disorders.
 What’s more astounding is the financial impact mental health places on our health economy.

 The Organisation for Economic Co-operation and Development (OECD) estimates the annual cost of mental health in developed countries to be 4% of a country’s Gross Domestic Product (GDP).
 This means mental health costs every Australian who lodges a tax return $4, 000 every year.